LL835/LL835/README.md

 </div>

 * I studied law at uni.
-* I then spent 3 years copyediting and proofreading for a legal information website before starting my coding journey.
+* I then spent around 3 years copyediting and proofreading for a legal information website before starting my coding journey.
 * I'm now part of the [Founders and Coders](https://www.foundersandcoders.com/) bootcamp.
 * I'm interested in all things related to software development but especially UX/UI design.
+* My pronouns are he/him.

 <!--